 I always think putting children on the table plan is a nice touch, even the babies.
 Whether or not children need a place card will really depend on whether they are having a place set at the table.
 So generally yes for children seated on a regular chair, optional for any on a high chair and probably not for babes in arms.

-As always, if you have any questions or need any advice on what names to put on your place cards and table plan, just give us a shout.
-We’re always happy to help.
+As always, if you have any questions or need any advice on what names to put on your place cards and table plan, just give me a shout.
+I’m always happy to help.